FOGGIE X: Characterizing the Small-Scale Structure of the CGM and its Imprint on Observables: Discussion

 As in the observed Milky Way sky, the ``high-velocity'' projected gaseous halo of Tempest features both large ($>30^{\circ}$) and small ($<1^{\circ}$) \ion{H}{1} complexes.
 The \ion{H}{1} columns range from Ly$\alpha$ forest levels ($\lesssim 10^{15}$ cm$^{-2}$) to DLA strength ($>10^{20}$ cm$^{-2}$), much like is seen around the Milky Way \citep{fox2004, french2021}.
 Even though the absolute DLA covering fractions may be different in our simulated halo at cosmic noon compared to the Milky Way, this map can qualitatively be compared to the all-sky \hi\ map from the HI3PI survey \citep{Westmeier2018}.
 In the FOGGIE maps there is a clear bifurcation between cooler ``inflow'' regions and hotter ``outflow'' regions (see also in Figures \ref{fig:hexplot1} and \ref{fig:hexplot2}), with the latter dominating nearer the projected minor axes, as expected from bi-conical outflows that emerge perpendicular to the disk.
 The overall picture that emerges from this comparison is that FOGGIE's high-resolution treatment of CGM gas, based on forced and cooling refinement, naturally recovers a distribution of halo gas that resembles the Milky Way---even down to the small CHVCs.
 The median angular area of all clumps in this projection is 2.8 square degrees.
 We refrain from diving into a more quantitative comparison to the Milky Way HVC sky since in this work we are studying clumps at z=1 only, where the physical conditions of the CGM are different to z=0.
 The Milky Way and our simulated halos are all relatively settled at z=0, whereas at z=1 they are only starting to settle and still have a lot more structure in their CGM than at later times.
-Moreover, their disks are different, as at higher redshift the disks will naturally be smaller than at z=0.
-For a more quantitative comparison of the FOGGIE halos to the Milky Way, we refer the reader to \citet{Zheng2020}.
+Moreover, their disks are different, as at higher redshift the disks will naturally be smaller than at z=0. {Crucially, at z=0 these halos contain only little \hi\ bearing cool gas in the halos \citep{Zheng2020}, causing a lack of clumpy structures to compare to HVCs.} For a more quantitative comparison of the FOGGIE halos to the Milky Way, we refer the reader to \citet{Zheng2020}.
 Nevertheless, we deem this qualitative comparison of simulated clumps and observed HVCs insightful, as we find remarkable similarities.

 FOGGIE qualitatively agrees with observations of the Milky Way in a basic respect: the simulations recover a large population of kiloparsec-scale clouds that project degree-scale angular sizes when viewed from the inside.
 These sizes are consistent with the CHVCs in the Milky Way halo \citep{Putman2012,Westmeier2018}, under the assumption that those CHVCs lie at similar distances (sizes 1--2 kpc for $d = 50$ kpc).
 If simulations did not recover hundreds to thousands of small clouds at this scale, they would fail a basic observational test.
 Furthermore, the finding that small clumps lie preferentially nearer the disk, within 20--40 kpc, with low ions favoring smaller radii, is consistent with the finding from Project AMIGA \citep{Lehner2020} that low ions are found preferentially near M31's disk.
 The trend of finding more low ionization gas components (clumps) closer to the disk has also recently been found from observations \citep{Sameer2024}, and is in agreement with our simulated clumps.